jose-phric/Shoddy-JAI-API-Manager/README.md

 * **Content Visibility:** Nothing will appear in the JanitorAI modal (no dropdowns or custom buttons) until you have added at least one corresponding entry (e.g., a prompt, model, proxy URL, API key, or preset) via the extension's popup.
 * **Button Location:** Your custom preset buttons will be found at the **bottom of the JanitorAI chat modal**, below the existing JanitorAI preset options.
+* **Occasional injecting issue:** Sometimes, the UI won't inject.
+This has mostly happened to me when returning to very old browser instances on PC.
+A simple page refresh should have it load right away.
+Sorry for the inconvenience :P

 **Janitor.ai's new API Settings menu could look like this once you've configured the extension!:**